 Mandatory state inspection

 Different motorhomes require different state inspections – a larger Class A RV may need a state safety and emissions inspection, while a Class B campervan may just need the usual emissions checks required by your state.
 A safety check will inspect your lights, brakes, tires, and possibly suspension to make sure your vehicle doesn’t pose a danger on the road.
-While they are good for making sure your RV is safe, they won’t be looking for any potential problems or any cosmetic issues like dents, scratches, or damage to cabinets and upholstery.
+While they are good for making sure your RV is safe, they won’t be looking for any potential problems or cosmetic issues like dents, scratches, or damage to cabinets and upholstery.

 The National RV Inspectors Association is a great place to find an inspector for your RV.
 They have been trained in RV inspection, and you should be able to find one near your location.